Machine learning methods for finite population parameter estimation in survey sampling: INVERSE PROBABILITY WEIGHTING FOR THE TREATMENT OF UNIT NONRESPONSE

-A method that has been widely used in survey practice is propensity score stratification, also known as the score method.
-The idea is to first obtain preliminary estimates of the response probabilities, typically from a parametric model such as logistic regression.
-These preliminary propensities $\widehat p(\mathbf{x}_k)$ are then used to partition the sample into groups of units with similar estimated probabilities of response.
-Within each group, the nonresponse adjustment is based on the observed response rate in that group, which helps reduce the bias due to nonresponse while limiting the variability of the resulting weights.
+A method widely used in survey practice is propensity score stratification, also known as the score method.
+Preliminary response propensities, often obtained from a parametric model such as logistic regression, are used to form groups of units with similar response probabilities.
+Within each group, the nonresponse adjustment is based on the observed response rate, which helps reduce nonresponse bias while limiting the variability of the weights.
 This approach has a long history in survey methodology; see, for example, \cite{little1986survey, el1997diagnostics} and \cite{haziza2007construction}.
-Closely related stratification methods based on propensity scores have also been studied in the causal inference literature; see, for example, \cite{lunceford2004stratification}.
-More flexible approaches based on nonparametric estimation of the response propensity have also been proposed.
-In particular, \cite{silva2006kernel} consider kernel smoothing methods, while \cite{da2009nonparametric} extend this framework using local polynomial regression.
-These approaches avoid the need to specify a parametric link function but typically suffer from the curse of dimensionality, which limits their practical applicability when the number of auxiliary variables is moderate to large.
+Closely related stratification methods based on propensity scores have also been studied in causal inference; see, for example, \cite{lunceford2004stratification}.
+More flexible nonparametric approaches have also been proposed: \cite{silva2006kernel} consider kernel smoothing methods, while \cite{da2009nonparametric} extend this framework using local polynomial regression.
+These methods avoid specifying a parametric link function but suffer from the curse of dimensionality when the number of auxiliary variables is moderate to large.
 More recently, \cite{opsomer2025schaid} develop a design-based recursive partitioning method (sCHAID) for constructing nonresponse adjustment cells.
-The approach integrates sampling weights and design features into tree-based algorithms, providing a flexible and interpretable alternative to traditional propensity modeling.
-While these approaches provide flexible alternatives, there has been growing interest in the use of ML methods for estimating response probabilities in NSOs.
-For example, regression trees have been studied for modeling response propensities; e.g., \cite{phipps2012analyzing}.
-Other ML methods, such as random forests or boosting procedures, have also been explored in recent work.
+Regression trees have also been studied for modeling response propensities; e.g., \cite{phipps2012analyzing}.
+Other ML methods, such as random forests or boosting procedures, have been explored in recent work.
 Most of these contributions rely on simulation studies or empirical comparisons to assess the impact of ML-based propensity estimation on IPW estimators; see, for example, \cite{lohr2015using}, \cite{kern2019tree}, and \cite{larbi2025use}.
 While these studies provide useful empirical insights, a comprehensive theoretical understanding of ML-based propensity estimation in survey settings remains limited.\\